 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS) secretaries and administrative assistants are expected to see a 12% growth in employment from 2012-2022, which is about as fast as the national average for all occupations.
-As of May 2013, these same professionals earned a median annual salary of $32,840, according to the BLS.
-Additionally, executive secretaries and executive administrative assistants earned a median annual salary of $49,290 as of May 2013, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS) secretaries and administrative assistants are expected to see a 7% decline in employment from 2018-2028.
+As of May 2018, these same professionals earned a median annual salary of $36,630, according to the BLS.
+Additionally, executive secretaries and executive administrative assistants earned a median annual salary of $59,340 as of May 2018, according to the BLS.
 Executive secretaries and administrative assistants may be responsible for more complicated tasks, like research and arranging meetings.